Rainwater Tanks Provide Some of The Safest Water

 Here it is possible for the bacteria to enter these systems via the rainwater storage tank and be present in shower water where it can become airborne, where the risk of inhalation of the bacterially contaminated water could lead to Legionnaires disease.

 Mosquitoes Love Rainwater Tanks To Breed

 Rainwater tanks can also provide ideal habitats for mosquitoes to breed.
-Not just a nuisance, some mosquitoes are associated with disease causing virus, the Dengue virus being one of the most feared.
+Not just a nuisance, some mosquitoes are associated with disease-causing virus, the Dengue virus is one of the most feared.